List of DC Comics characters: K: Drury Walker

-Killer Moth III
+Third Killer Moth

 A new Killer Moth appears in Batman #652, during the Face the Face storyline wherein he displays competence in hand-to-hand combat and the ability of flight when facing Robin.
-He later appears working alongside fellow Gotham criminals the Firefly and Lock-Up in the Gotham Underground miniseries.
+He later appears working alongside fellow Gotham criminals Firefly and Lock-Up in the Gotham Underground miniseries.
 The identity and origins of this new Killer Moth remain unrevealed.

 Several villains clad in Killer Moth costumes appear in Secret Six (vol. 3) #7.
 At least one of them is killed by Deadshot.
-Killer Moth recently appeared in the first issue of the miniseries Justice League: Cry for Justice.
-He was hired by Prometheus to kidnap and torture Mike Dante, ex-assistant to Atom ally Professor Hyatt.
-The two current holders of the Atom identity, Ray Palmer and Ryan Choi, tracked Killer Moth and his goons down to a hideout in Albuquerque, New Mexico and defeated them all.
-Ray Palmer then tortured Killer Moth by entering his head via the nasal pathways and growing inside his skull.
-Killer Moth immediately gave up Prometheus as his employer.
+Killer Moth appears in the first issue of the miniseries Justice League: Cry for Justice, where he is hired by Prometheus to kidnap and torture Mike Dante, ex-assistant to Atom ally Professor Hyatt.
+Ray Palmer and Ryan Choi track Killer Moth and his goons down to a hideout in Albuquerque, New Mexico and defeat them all.

-In Red Robin #9, Red Robin returns to Gotham City where he runs into Killer Moth in his classic costume, holding a man at gunpoint.
-Red Robin thinks to himself: "I think this is Killer Moth.
-The costume and the man change from time to time, so you can never really tell".
-This Killer Moth seems to be scared and on the run, stating: "Are you with him?
-Are you with the Atom?
-I won't let you torture me, too!"